Darkelf2024/Darkelf-Browser/Attribution.md

   - These lists **may only be used for non-commercial purposes**.
 If you would like to use them in a commercial project, please contact **support@disconnect.me** to request a commercial license.
   - If you believe a tracker has been missed or a domain has been incorrectly categorized, you can submit a report using [this form](https://github.com/disconnectme/disconnect-tracking-protection).

+  - ⚠️ This edition includes Disconnect.me lists, which are licensed under CC BY-NC-SA 4.0.
+Use in commercial environments may require additional licensing.
+See https://disconnect.me.

   - **Note:** Pull requests are not reviewed and will be closed.

   **Copyright (c) 2024 Disconnect, Inc.**